goofmint/airlane/README.md

 ## Modules

-Airlane has no module generator.
+Airlane has no module generator yet.
 You can make files like this.

 ```
 modules/